Money is gold, and nothing else.

 - Banks are insured by the state, increasing safety of the currency.

-- Before dropping the gold standard, fiat currencies were backed up by gold.
+- During the gold standard the state ensured that fiat currencies were backed by gold.

 While this might on the surface explain why fiat currencies are valuable, it fails to explain why other forms of money become valuable.